 - When I was a kid, I wanted to be a marine biologist because I loved everything to do with the ocean.

-- Though I still love the ocean, art became an interest I discovered my senior year of high school - I took an elective art class that I needed to graduate.
+- Though I still love the ocean, art became an interest I my senior year of high school - I took an elective art class that I needed to graduate.
 I found myself enjoying every minute of the class, and the first drawing I completed was selected to be displayed in an art gallery in Minneapolis!

 Melissa Sporrer, Account Executive